On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Model

-{ We compare the model introduced in Section \ref{sec:ts_model.defn} with typical models utilized for time series analysis.
-As discussed earlier, the `temporal' structure in time series models in the literature is captured through a combination of trend, periodicity, and stationarity.
-Precisely, trend is typically modeled through low-degree polynomials, periodicity through a finite sum of harmonics, and stationarity through (variants of) autoregressive or linear-time invariant setup.

-The spectral representation of generic stationary processes, which includes autoregressive processes, implies that {\em any} sample-path of a stationary process can be decomposed into a weighted sum (precisely integral) of harmonics, where the ‘weights’ in the sum are sample path dependent---see Property 4.1, Chapter 4 of \cite{VAR}.
+where $\alpha_a, \omega_a, \phi_a \in \Rb$ are parameters, $P_{m_a}$ is a degree $m_a \in \mathbb{N}$ polynomial in $t$.
+Then $f(\cdot)$ satisfies Property \ref{prop:low_rank_mean_hankel}.
+In particular, consider the Hankel matrix of $f$ over $[T]$, denoted as $H(f) \in \Rb^{\lfloor T/2 \rfloor \times \lfloor T/2 \rfloor}$ with $H(f)_{ij} = f(i+j-1)$ for $i, j \in [\lfloor T/2 \rfloor]$.
+For any $T$, the rank of $H(f)$ is at most $G = A(m_{\max} + 1)(m_{\max} + 2)$, where $m_{\max} = \max_{a \in A} m_a$. \end{proposition} Proposition \ref{prop:lowrank_LRF_example} states any finite sum of (products of) harmonics, polynomials, and exponentials has a low-rank Hankel representation.
+Each of these functions are popular to model various aspects of a time series such as periodicity and trend.
+Further, we note that the spectral representation of generic stationary processes, which includes autoregressive processes, implies that {\em any} sample-path of a stationary process can be decomposed into a weighted sum (precisely an integral) of harmonics, where the weights in the sum are sample path dependent---see Property 4.1, Chapter 4 of \cite{VAR}.
 That is, a finite (weighted) sum of harmonics provides a good model representation for stationary processes with the model becoming more expressive as the number of harmonics grows.

-Therefore, all three components of trends, periodicity and stationarity in a time series can be captured through a low-order polynomial and finite (weighted) sum of harmonics.
-Indeed, as argued in Proposition \ref{prop:lowrank_LRF_example} below, such a model representation satisfies Property \ref{prop:low_rank_mean_hankel}.

-In Section~\ref{sec:hankel_calculus}, we extend this model when Properties \ref{prop:low_rank_mean_} and \ref{prop:low_rank_mean_hankel} are only approximately satisfied.
-In particular, with any generic stationary process in mind, we quantify the approximation error based on the smoothness of the underlying time series and the number of harmonics used in the summation to approximate it. }
+In Section~\ref{sec:hankel_calculus}, we extend this model when Property \ref{prop:low_rank_mean_hankel} is only approximately satisfied.
+In particular, we quantify the approximation error based on the smoothness of the underlying time series and the number of harmonics used in the summation to approximate it.